SciCatProject/frontend/README.md

 npx ng serve
 ```

-End with an example of getting some data out of the system or using it for a little demo

-## Running the tests
+## Running the unit tests

-Unit tests
+To run the unit tests, type:
 ```
 npm test
 ```

-### Break down into end to end tests
+### End to end tests

-e2e tests check content is rendered correctly
+To run the end to end tests, type:

 ```
 npm run e2e
 ```